jason-woolf/DesmosPlayer/README.md

 ## Installation
 Install the file desmosPlayer.user.js in your browser using your favorite script manager and make sure the installed script is enabled.
 Typically (e.g. with Tampermonkey installed) this is done by clicking on the file name above, then clicking "Raw" and then "Install".
 Then navigate to any Desmos calculator graph.

+To install Tampermonkey on Chrome (free and recommended), go to https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo and click the "install" button.
+Look for the Tampermonkey icon to the right of the URL bar at the top of the Chrome window, click it, and make sure the drop-down menu indicates that it is enabled.

 ## Usage
 When desmosPlayer is installed, a new kind of expression, a "program", is added to the "+" menu.
 A program is a container for text, much like a "note".
 It contains javascript code that you write which defines an array of instructions to control elements of your graph.
 When your javascript code is executed, the array of instructions is loaded into the desmosPlayer system.